annieetang/annieetang.github.io/README.md

+# Annie Tang's website

-# annieetang.github.io
+## annieetang.github.io

+Welcome to my website and thanks for taking a look!
+It means a lot to me :)

-Wonderful sources:
+### Wonderful sources

-* Bedimcode
+* Bedimcode (for Website template to start from)
+* Online web ustaad (for Timeline)
 * [Icons](https://boxicons.com/)
 * [Fonts](https://fonts.google.com/)
 * [Mixitup](https://www.kunkalabs.com/mixitup/)